 About the project

-Since 1999, StoryCenter's Silence Speaks initiative has fostered healing for individuals, solidarity building within communities, and training and advocacy for health and human rights promotion.
-Through intensive, hands-on participatory media workshops, we support people in sharing first-person narratives in the form of videos, radio pieces, and photo essays.
+Since 1999, StoryCenter's Silence Speaks initiative has fostered healing for individuals, solidarity building within communities, and training and advocacy for public health and human rights promotion.
+Through intensive, hands-on participatory media workshops, we support people in sharing first-person stories from their own lives, in the form of videos, radio pieces, and photo essays.
 We work with our partners to carry out thoughtful and impactful approaches to story distribution.
-We've seen that with the support of our highly skilled facilitators, stories by individuals can bring attention to the structural roots of chronic poverty, ill health, and violence, in ways that demand accountability and prompt change at community, institutional, and government levels.
+Our efforts have shown that with the support of our highly skilled facilitators, stories by individuals can bring attention to the structural roots of poverty, gender oppression, and violence, in ways that demand accountability and change at community, institutional, and government levels.

-Our collaborative relationships with Silence Speaks partners ensure the design of projects that offer safe, culturally relevant, and meaningful workshop experiences.
-Where appropriate, we include leadership development activities, hands-on art making, training in photography, and content about specific health and human rights issues.
-We tailor our approach to accommodate languages, literacies, and technologies in a given setting, with careful attention to the ethics of bringing sensitive audio and visual material into public settings.
+Silence Speaks collaborates closely with partners to ensure the design of projects that offer safe, culturally relevant, and meaningful workshop experiences.
+Where appropriate, we include leadership development activities, hands-on art making, training in photography, and content about specific health and human rights issues in the workshop curriculum.
+We tailor our approach to accommodate languages, literacies, and technologies in a given setting, with careful attention to the ethics of bringing sensitive audio and visual material into public viewing environments.

-Above all, we help our partners share stories in way that create change.
+Above all, we help our partners share stories in ways that create change.
 Project outputs can include: